Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Sorting and Ranking

-\begin{theorem} Given a $\bb$-bit sequence $S$ of $k$ self-delimiting numbers, a parameter $\tau$ with $\log \bb \le r \le w$ and access to the lookup-table $\op{POPCNT}$ for $\tau/2$-long bit-vectors, we can compute a data structure realizing a mapping $R: (\Nat, S) \rightarrow \Nat$ where $R(p_x, x)$ is the dense rank of a number $x \in S$ and $p_x$ is the position in $S$ of the first bit used by the self-delimiting number of $x$.
-The data structure is constructed in $O(k + \bb / \tau) = O(k +\frac{\bb}{\log \bb})$ time and uses $O(\bb) + o(2^\tau)$ bits. \end{theorem} \begin{proof} We split the sequence~$S$ of self-delimiting numbers by putting each number~$x \in S$ with~$x \le \bb$ into a sequence~$S_{\le \bb}$ and each number~$x \in S$ with~$x > \bb$ into a sequence~$S_{> \bb}$.
-Determine the rank for elements in the sequence~$S_{\le \bb}$ as described in the paragraphs below.
+We split the sequence~$S$ of self-delimiting numbers by putting each number~$x \in S$ with~$x \le \bb$ into a sequence~$S_{\le \bb}$ and each number~$x \in S$ with~$x > \bb$ into a sequence~$S_{> \bb}$.
+Determine the dense rank for elements in the sequence~$S_{\le \bb}$ as described in the paragraphs below.
 For $S_{> \bb}$ proceed as follows.
-Create a bit vector $Q$ of length $O(\bb)$ initialized with zeros in constant time~\cite{KatG17}.
-Intuitively speaking, if $Q$ is drawn below $S$ we write the rank of a number $x \in S_{> \bb}$ below~$x \in S$ in $Q$.
-In detail we first write $p_x$ of every number $x \in S$ into a bit sequence $I$ and our sorting algorithm sorts $S_{> \bb}$ such that it also moves the positions $p_x \in I$ with the numbers in $S_{> \bb}$.
-Now we determine the rank for each number $x \in S_{> \bb}$ and use the position $p_x$ to write the rank in an $\bb$ bit vector $Q$ at position $p_x$.
-Note that the dense rank of the numbers and their positions are at most $\bb$ so that storing them uses less space than the numbers themself.
-In other words, the space for storing several ranks and positions in $Q$ and $I$, respectively, does not overlap.
+Create a bit vector $Q$ of length $O(\bb)$ initialized with zeros in constant time~\cite{DBLP:journals/tcs/KatohG22}.
+Intuitively speaking, if $Q$ is drawn below $S$ we write the dense rank of a number $x \in S_{> \bb}$ below~$x \in S$ in $Q$.
+In detail, we first write $p_x$ of every number $x \in S$ into a bit sequence $I$ and our sorting algorithm sorts $S_{> \bb}$ such that it also moves the positions $p_x \in I$ with the numbers in $S_{> \bb}$.
+Now we determine the dense rank for each number $x \in S_{> \bb}$ and use the position $p_x$ to write the dense rank in an $\bb$ bit vector $Q$ at position $p_x$.
+Note that the dense rank of the numbers and their positions are at most $\bb$ so that storing them uses less space than the numbers themselves.
+In other words, the space for storing several dense ranks and positions in $Q$ and $I$, respectively, does not overlap.
 If afterwards a dense rank is queried, check first if it is a number greater than $\bb$.
 If so, use $Q$ to answer the query and, else, use the description below.